-Make that one trick with three parts—the rule of three.
+It's one weird trick (or one trick with three parts): the rule of three.
 In Latin, it’s mne trium perfectum (every set of three is complete).

 When you’re just starting on your project, or if you are stuck, think about how you could divide your work into three parts.